 - Regulate your breathing.
 Slowing down and deepening your breathing sends a physiological signal to your brain that you’re going to be okay.

-- Focus on something during the panic attack, ilke an image or an object.
+- Focus on something during the panic attack, like an image or an object.

 - Focus on your physical senses as opposed to your thoughts.
 What do you smell?
 What do you hear?
 This can gently tether you to your surroundings when you’re feeling overwhelmed.